 Accreditation: SACS COC

 The Bachelor of Science in Criminal Justice Administration – Law Enforcement program at Middle Tennessee State University offers academic preparation for individuals who wish to pursue careers as professionals in the criminal justice system.
-This online program offers concentrations in law enforcement or homeland security.
-Graduates of the program have gone on to successful careers in police administration and corrections as well as pursued advanced education, such as law school.
+This online program includes the opportunity to concentrate in Law Enforcement or Homeland Security.
+Students complete general education classes in addition to coursework in criminal theory, victimology, the judicial process, and ethics.
+All virtual learning takes place through the Desire2Learn (D2L) course management system, which provides flexibility for students balancing outside responsibilities.
+The D2L platform supports both synchronous and asynchronous learning and streamlines students’ written assignments, quizzes, grades, and lesson materials.
+A number of resources and services are available to assist students throughout the program, including mental health counseling, tutoring, library access, and the career development center.
 Students in this online law enforcement degree program gain valuable hands-on skills with internship placement at one of 40 agencies, including police and sheriff’s departments, the district attorney’s office, and the court system.
+Students interested in the program can apply by submitting an application and their transcripts for consideration.
+Those with at least a 3.0 GPA are guaranteed admission.

 #6 Eastern Kentucky University